microsoft/BuildXL/Public/Src/Tools/Execution.Analyzer/Analyzers.Core/XlgDebugger/Documentation/QueryLanguage.md

 **Semantics**

 Standard let binding.
-Evaluates `var-expr`, creates a child environment in which variable `var` is assigned the result of evaluating `var-expr`, and evaluates `sub-expr` in that new environment.
+Evaluates `var-expr`, creates a child environment in which variable `var` is assigned the result of evaluating `var-expr`, then evaluates `sub-expr` in that new environment and returns that value.

 ```javascript
 [[ let $a := 1 in $a + 2 ]]  = [3]    // + is arithmetic addition